Oxaide

 What your BMS shows: Nothing.
 End-of-charge voltage looks normal.
 Cycle count is normal.
 SCADA temperature sensors on the rack exterior register ambient.

-What ICA (dQ/dV) shows: A growing shoulder peak between 3.42V–3.48V in the incremental capacity plot during charging.
-This shoulder is the electrochemical signature of lithium deposition being "reversed" during the early part of each charge cycle — until it can't be reversed anymore.
+What ICA (dQ/dV) shows: A growing shoulder peak between 3.42V and 3.48V in the incremental capacity plot during charging.
+This shoulder is the electrochemical signature of lithium deposition being reversed during the early part of each charge cycle, until it cannot be reversed anymore.

 2. Capacity Fade (Calendar + Cycle)